kylepulman/send-to/README.md

 ### Usage

+- Users must supply an access key in the extension setup.
+The key is refreshed at a regular cadence and can only be retrieved by emailing the address listed in my GitHub profile

 #### Discord Setup
 - [Click here](https://discord.com/oauth2/authorize?client_id=1385257721330143404) to install the "Send To App" Discord app.
 - Grant "Send To App" permission to send messages in the server of your choosing.